commitsto/commits.to/README.md

 ### Run The Application

-- If you're running the app for the first time, or recently pulled changes, you should run `npm install`
+- If you are running the app for the first time, or have recently pulled changes, you should run `npm install`
 - Start the development server with `npm run start:dev`